Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Stellar evolution models

 \section{Stellar evolution models}

-Stellar evolution models were computed using the Binary Evolution Code (BEC), a 1-D hydrodynamical code \cite{Yoon2005} to evolve stellar models of single and binary stars.
+Stellar evolution models were computed using the Binary Evolution Code (BEC), a 1-D hydrodynamical code \cite{Yoon2005} designed to model the evolution of single and binary stars.
 Stellar evolution models were computed assuming a solar-like metallicity, i.e., $Z = 0.02$, and using \cite{Grevesse1998} opacity tables.
 The initial masses of the stars ranged from 3 - 15 M$_\odot$ in steps of 1 M$_\odot$.
-The amount of initial rotational velocity and convective core overshooting parameter varied among the models, with initial rotation ranging from 0 to 350 km/s in steps of 25 km/s and the convective core overshooting parameter ranging from $\alpha_c$ = 0.0 to 0.3 in steps of 0.1.
-Convective core overshooting is defined as the distance, $\alpha_c H_{P}$, that convective eddies permeate above the core boundary of the star over the main sequence life time. $H_{P}$ is the pressure scale height and $\alpha_c$ is a free parameter.
-Mass loss is treated identically to that of \cite{Neilson2012b}, in which the \cite{deJager1988} formulation for estimating $\dot{M}$ is used for cool stars and the \cite{Kudritzki1989} mass-loss rates are used for hot stars.
-However, there is no special prescription assumed for Cepheid mass loss.
+The helium abundance in the models is $Y = 0.28$.
+Varying the initial helium abundance could impact the evolution of the star and predicted Cepheid pulsation properties, especially the blue and red boundaries of the instability strip \citep{Marconi2009}.
+The goal of this work is to consider the importance of rotation, and we will consider variations of the helium abundance in future work.
+The amount of initial rotational velocity and convective core overshooting parameter varied among the models, with initial rotation ranging from 0 to 350 km/s in steps of 25 km/s.
+Convective core overshooting is defined in the code as $\alpha_c H_{P}$. $H_{P}$ is the local pressure scale height at the canonical boundary of the convective core and $\alpha_c$ is a free parameter input by the user.
+Over the main sequence lifetime of the star, material will mix a distance of $\alpha_c H_{P}$ above the convective boundary.
+In our analysis we vary the convective core overshooting parameter ranging from $\alpha_c$ = 0.0 to 0.3 in steps of 0.1.